-- Receive an email stating that you were not successful in your attempt to earn the BMSC credential. - Receive a score report identifying how you performed in each competency area. - Candidates taking the exam at a testing center will receive the score report immediately upon exam completion. - Candidates taking the exam at a BMSC-approved live event will receive the score report via USPS within 6 weeks of taking the exam. - Receive instructions on how to register to retake the exam.
+- Receive an email stating that you were not successful in your attempt to earn the BMSC credential. - Receive a score report identifying how you performed in each competency area. - Candidates taking the exam at a testing center or by remote proctor will receive the score report immediately upon exam completion. - Receive instructions on how to register to retake the exam.